MyIntervals/emogrifier/.github/CONTRIBUTING.md

    git add *.*
    git rebase --continue
    ```
-   (You can alternartively use more specific wildcards or specify individual
+   (You can alternatively use more specific wildcards or specify individual
    files with a full relative path.)

    If there were no conflicts reported in the previous step, skip this step.